onaio/help/guides/organizations/_posts/2014-11-26-creating-an-organization.md

 ---
 layout: post
-title: "ODK Collect"
+title: "Creating an Organization"
-permalink: /faq/odk-collect
+permalink: /guides/creating-an-organization
-category: faq
+categories: guides
 ---

 Open Data Kit (ODK) is a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.